-Let's start by reviewing these fundamentals.
+Let's start by reviewing these fundamentals of painting.
 Values, edges, and color are the three moving parts that make up our visual reality.
 Then, we use our perception to make decisions about all three of these things on every inch of our canvas, including where we place them.

 When we look around at all the art that has been made, everything we’ve witnessed with our own eyes is just comprised of values, edges, and color.
 We can use the same building blocks of our visual reality, these ingredients, to bring forth our own creation to make realistic paintings.